 For the last 2 or 3 years I had merely entertained the thought that William Longmire may have freelanced or possibly found work elsewhere than what I have documented to date.
 Perhaps I could find something related to writing deeds or wills privately, even entering ledgers for another merchant.
 I have and still do continue to look for private collections and in places such as the Executive Journals of the Council of Virginia in hopes of finding more evidence of William’s handiwork.
-One such avenue I have been pursuing as of late centers on my earlier forays into the Northern Neck Proprietary and one Thomas Lord Fairfax.
+One such avenue I have been pursuing as of late centers on my earlier forays from 2 years ago into the Northern Neck Proprietary and one Thomas Lord Fairfax.
 Lord Fairfax owned over 5 million acres of land stretching from the southern most tip of Lancaster County all the way up the Northern Neck counties of Richmond, Westmoreland, Rappahannock, Northumberland, and King George.
 However the limits to this land grant actually encompassed all land in Virginia between the Potomac and Rappahannock Rivers north to Leesburg and west to the North branch of the Potomac River in what is now West Virginia.
-This included Fairfax, Loudoun, Prince William and others up past Winchester.
-And did I mention a few counties west of the Rappahannock?
-Orange for one comes to mind … Anyways, to make a long, and fascinating, story short Thomas decided he wanted in on the action that Robert “King” Carter” had exploited in buying and selling property derived from this huge land grant.
-And since Carter was, in this case, but a land agent for Lord Fairfax the financial possibilities drew his interest and foremost attention.
-To effectuate his plan of action Fairfax decided to start making some changes in surveying and granting patents.
+This included Fairfax, Loudoun, Prince William and others up past Winchester and south into Orange County.
+Apparently after reading some accounts of the wealth amassed by Robert Carter as his Land agent Lord Fairfax decided he wanted in on the action that Carter had exploited in buying and selling property derived from this huge land grant.
+Lord Fairfax determined that his Proprietary lands and the financial windfall which could be had deserved his foremost attention.
+And to effectuate his plan of action Fairfax decided to start making some changes in surveying and granting patents.
 More importantly though he first decided to consolidate his position against the Colony’s wish to limit his holdings and forced their hand by bringing the issue up in London.
 The events as they unfolded I will try to explain below.

-For Lord Fairfax the process of patenting land required several initiatives in order to carry out the dispersal of millions of acres of land.
-He needed men to survey, write deeds and patents.
+Fortunately for Wm Longmire the process of patenting land required several initiatives by Lord Fairfax in order to carry out the dispersal of millions of acres of land.
+He needed men to survey and write deeds and patents.
 He needed land offices to transact the grants, and a system to convey the same in legal and documentable fashion.
 And he needed a trustworthy associate, in this case his nephew, William Fairfax, to go all in with the zest and zeal he was later known for in carrying out this endeavor.

 Update: It does appear that William actually began writing the surveys and grants in 1736/7.
 Some may wonder how William landed this position working for William Fairfax.
 Well, it turns out that after William Fairfax was appointed to be Lord Fairfax’s land agent he moved to Stafford and/or King George County and set up a Land Office.
 More importantly though he was appointed a Justice for King George County which meant that by 1736/7, if not earlier, William Longmire crossed paths with him on many occasions.
 It will be interesting to discover if my ancestor worked for Fairfax first or for Thomas Turner, Clerk and Justice for the same court.
 I still harbor a hunch that William may have worked for Capt Nicholas Smith who was Clerk and Burgess of King George County before Thomas Turner was appointed.
 However, as evidenced by the handwriting of earlier records, William did not work as a court scribe for Smith.
 At least not for King George County prior to working for T. Turner.
 But not to worry.
 Now that the Library of Virginia has re-opened to the public I will be traipsing down to Richmond to follow some more leads.
 Meanwhile I will update as I go along.